yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 ## New Fields in the Order Object

-This document adds the following entries to the ACME Order Object Fields:
+This document adds the following entries to the ACME Order Object Fields registry:

 | Field Name | Field Type | Configurable | Reference |
 |------------|------------|--------------|-----------|
 | allow-certificate-get | boolean | true | RFC XXXX |
 | delegation | string | true | RFC XXXX |

-Note that the delegation field is only meaningful in interactions with ACME servers that have `delegation-enabled` set to true in their meta Object.
+Note that the `delegation` field is only meaningful in interactions with ACME servers that have `delegation-enabled` set to true in their meta Object.

 ## New Fields in the Account Object

-This document adds the following entries to the ACME Account Object Fields:
+This document adds the following entries to the ACME Account Object Fields registry:

 | Field Name | Field Type | Requests | Reference |
 |------------|------------|----------|-----------|
 | delegations | array of strings | none | RFC XXXX |

-Note that the delegations field is only reported by ACME servers that have `delegation-enabled` set to true in their meta Object.
+Note that the `delegations` field is only reported by ACME servers that have `delegation-enabled` set to true in their meta Object.

 ## New Fields for Identifiers